slowproj/slowdash/docs/DataBinding.md

 - Hash values can be accessed as "current" tree objects, with a channel name equal to the key (optionally with a suffix).

 ##  "Current" Histograms, Graphs, Tables & Trees
-- With RedisJSON, JSON representation of histograms, graphs, tables and trees can be stored as a value of the Redis key-value store, in either as a Redis-JSON object or as a JSON string.
+- stored in Redis key-value store, either as a Redis-JSON object or as a JSON string.
 - See [Data Model section](DataModel.html#value-types-and-json-representation) for the JSON structures.

 <p>
-- As the values are not assigned to time-stamps, those are treated as "time neutral".
+- As the values are not assigned to time-stamps, those are treated as "time-neutral".
 - All the RedisJSON key-value pairs in the `key_value` section will be automatically taken.
 <p>
 Example of a Python script to write a "current" histogram: